The 3 Divisions of Sakhas

 Hence, this division often carries out the Cow grazing pastime.

-They are well-known as Priya Narma Sakhas.
-Krishna never hides his intimate secrets from them and they also aid him in his amorous pastimes.
+They are well-known as Priya Narma Sakhas because Krishna never hides his intimate secrets from them.
+In addition, they also aid him in his amorous pastimes.

 3) The third division is the group of those younger to Krishna.